-One Friday not long ago I was having a cocktail after work with my friend Maury at our neighborhood haunt, the Monster, when a music video got my attention.
+One Friday evening in the spring of 2015 I was having a cocktail after work with a friend at our neighborhood haunt, the Monster, when a music video got my attention.
 (It came in the middle of a string of dreadful videos from the 80s.)
 In it a weary looking, but sexy, male singer is settling into a barber's chair.
 Near the end of the video a handsome man in a suit enters the barber shop and the two of them proceed to do a beautiful slow dance together, ending with the stranger dipping the other and they kiss softly.
 Maury told me the song, End of the World, was from 2008 - and the singer was openly gay.
 His name was Matt Alber and he used to sing with the all-male choral group Chanticleer.
 He reminded me of a hunkier version of Jeremy Piven.

 Because the sound of the video at the bar was muted (the show tune queens gathered around the piano wouldn't stand for audio competition!)
 I went onto You Tube when I got home and listened to End of the World, which was heartachingly beautiful.
 I also watched his live performances and some other videos.
 I especially liked Handsome Man and Tightrope (dance re-mix).
 With a sweet face, friendly eyes, and lightly bearlike physique, Alber has a mellow, plaintive voice that brings to mind a cross between kd lang and Rufus Wainwright.
 He also has a very approachable demeanor.